RaviTriv/Linear-Regression/README.md

 ${(w)^2 * (x)^2 + (b)^2 + 2 * w * x * b\over N} + 0 +  {-2 * expected * x\over N}$ <br />
 <br />
 ${2 * x * ( x * w + b - expected )\over N}$ <br />
-Therefore the derivative of loss with respect to w is <br>
+The derivative of loss with respect to weight is <br>
 ${1\over N} \sum\_{i=1}^N{2 * x * ( output - expected )}$ <br />
-Our derivative of loss with respect to b is <br>
+Our derivative of loss with respect to bias is <br>
 ${1\over N} \sum\_{i=1}^N{2 * ( output - expected )}$ <br />

 Using `weight=0` and `bias=0` we get a slope value of $-161$ and bias value of $-26.4$.

 We can slightly adjust these values to generate a new weight.

+Often the slight adjustment is referred to as the learning rate.
+In this case the learning rate is $0.01$.

 $New Weight = old weight + (change * weight slope)$ <br />
 $New Weight = 0 - (0.01 * -161)$ <br />
 $New Weight = 1.61$ <br />
 $New Bias = 0 - (0.01 * -26.4)$ <br />
 $New Bias = 0.264$ <br />
-## Gradient Descent

-Gradient Descent is a technique used to optimize our weight and bias values to get a minimal loss.